cocotb/cocotb/documentation/source/building.rst

 .. make:var:: VERILOG_SOURCES

       A list of the Verilog source files to include.
+      Paths can be absolute or relative; if relative, they are interpreted as relative to the Makefile's location.

 .. make:var:: VHDL_SOURCES

       A list of the VHDL source files to include.
+      Paths can be absolute or relative; if relative, they are interpreted as relative to the Makefile's location.

 .. make:var:: VHDL_SOURCES_<lib>